 Is it possible for a judge to order a father of nine children who is behind on child support payments to stop having more children until he can demonstrate that he is able to provide for them financially?
-Sounds like the government intruding into a person's seriously private life, right?
+It sounds like the government intruding into a person's seriously private life, right?

 But that's exactly what happened for Corey Curtis, 44, who has fathered nine children with six different women.
 Wisconsin Family Court Judge Tim Boyle instructed Corey Curtis, 44, instructed him to stop having children until he can pay for them.
 He stopped short of ordering him sterilized, which is considered unlawful government intrusion.